Gijubhai Badheka: Contribution to education

 In 1920, Badheka founded the Bal Mandir kindergarten.
 Later, Nanabhai Bhatt, Harbhai Trivedi and Badheka built the "Shree Dakshinamurti Gijubhai Vinay Mandir" school in Bhavnagar.

-After the completion of his schooling, Gijubhai got admission in Shamlal’s College, but for reasons unknown, he was not able complete his studies.
-In 1907, he was sent to East Africa by his family to earn a living.
-This is where he met S.P.
-Stevens, a solicitor who impressed upon Gijubhai the need for self-reliance — the utter refusal to depend on anybody but yourself — and Stevens put this into practice on a daily basis in his life.
+After completing his schooling, Gijubhai was admitted to Shamlal’s College, but for reasons unknown, he could not complete his studies.
+In 1907, his family sent him to East Africa to earn a living.
+There, he met S.P.
+Stevens, a solicitor who impressed upon Gijubhai the need for self-reliance—the utter refusal to depend on anybody but yourself—and put it into practice daily.
 It was a wonder to Gijubhai to see how Stevens made his life without banking on anyone for anything and that it was possible, in fact exhilarating, to figure things out and work single-handedly.

 On his return to India in 1910, Gijubhai studied law in Mumbai.
-He started his legal practice in 1911 as a district pleader and in the following year enrolled himself as a High Court pleader.
-On the personal front, it is believed, it was his mother’s brother, Hargovind Pandya, who inspired him.
+He started his legal practice in 1911 as a district pleader and, the following year, enrolled as a High Court pleader.
+On the personal front, his mother’s brother, Hargovind Pandya, is believed to have inspired him.
 Gijubhai married twice.
-His first wife was Hiraben whom he married in 1902 when he was just seventeen.
-But Hiraben passed away young and then he married Jariben in 1906.
+He married his first wife, Hiraben, in 1902, when he was just seventeen.
+But Hiraben passed away young, and then he married Jariben in 1906.
 Gijubhai became a father in 1913 when a son was born to him.
 Soon after his birth, when the young father picked up his little boy, for a few minutes he was sad and anxious.
 His own childhood flashed before his eyes.
 After all, like every child from a respectable family, his son too would have to go to school.
 And school for Gijubhai meant being caned daily for the slightest misdemeanour.
-As he held his newborn, Gijubhai knew that this little fellow too would have to go to school — a land of small terrors.
+As he held his newborn, Gijubhai knew this little fellow would have to go to school too—a land of small terrors.
 "Wasn’t there a way out?
 Couldn’t there be a better way to teach and learn?"
 Gijubhai started asking questions.
-The real purpose of education, Gijubhai felt, was to have a teacher that understood the children that he/she was educating.
+Gijubhai felt the real purpose of education was to have a teacher who understood the children he/she was educating.
 If the child spent five or more hours with one person, five days a week, shouldn’t the child also get to love and genuinely respect the teacher?